ndrplz/computer_vision_utils/README.md

     Writes an image into "img_path" file.
 If color, you must specify whether the color dimension is the first one or the last one with "channels_first", and the "color_mode" as well.
 Optionally one can resize the image.

+    `normalize(img)`

+    Normalizes an image between 0 and 255 and returns it as uint8.

 tensor_manipulation
 -------------------